foster/orderly/README.md

-Orderly: An expiriment with Web Components.
+Orderly: An experiment with Web Components.